LIFE Oak Processionary

 Measurements

-In the period April-May, the number of inhabited nesting boxes will be counted, as will the numbers of juvenile tits.
-In the summer months, both at the control and testing locations, the size and number of oak processionary nests will be evaluated.
-This will take place first prior to the experiment, to provide a baseline measurement.
-We will thus be able to check the impact of installing nesting boxes on the numbers of the oak processionary and assess the effectiveness of our method.
+In the period April-May, we counted the number of inhabited nesting boxes and the number of juvenile tits.
+In the summer months, both at the control and testing locations, we evaluated the size and number of oak processionary nests.
+This took place first prior to the experiment, to provide a baseline measurement.

 Mezen